-Total turnover for financial year 2021 stands at significantly higher levels with respect to financial year 2020.
-Improved market conditions and gradual lifting of the restrictions attributed to the COVID 19 pandemic, led to substantially increased volumes of business for both companies of the group.
-The activity of Playseas Ltd in 2021, revenue from marketing services, has reached pre-pandemic levels.
-The activity of Playseas Cruises Ltd in 2021, revenue from concessionaires, albeit at double level in comparison to financial year 2020 stands still at significantly lower levels to the ones of financial year 2019.
+Total turnover for financial year 2022 stands at significantly higher levels with respect to financial year 2021.
+Improved market conditions and gradual lifting of the restrictions attributed to the COVID-19 pandemic, led to substantially increased volumes of business for both companies of the group.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS for the year ended 31 DECEMBER 2021 (continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS for the year ended 31 DECEMBER 2022 (continued)